-5 Key Issues and potential solutions
+5 Issues and potential solutions

 Editor's note: this clause will contain the key issues and potential solutions for deterministic communication service assurance.
 Relation and potential enhancements to eCOSLA will also be studied for the related key issues.

-5.X Key Issue #1: Provisioning of network functions related to deterministic communication service
+5.X Issue #1: Provisioning of network functions related to deterministic communication service

 Editor's note: this clause will contain the description and potential solutions for provisioning of network functions related to deterministic communication service, e.g. URLLC related network functions, 5GS integration with TSN related network functions.